terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 **2 After demos, you realize where AI excels and fails**.
 AI NNs are just statistical models trained on whatever input you give them.
 They only crunch numbers (they don't have any comprehension of the real world).

 **3 You also have an idea what kind of software engineering jobs will experience big growth in the future**.
-You can sift through the static about the future like the following.
+You can sift through predictions about the future like the following.

 <img src="/assets/tldr-1.png" alt="drones" width="45%">

 My comments:
 - ***"even those not training models"***.
-The model is the basis of AI.
-So why would you not study them?
-Why would you not do some basic hands-on training?
+True.
+But "training" is the key to creating models.
+Its still a good idea to have basic hands-on training.
 - ***"they (programmers) think in code"***.
-What matters is they understand (on an intrinsic level) that AI does not think (it simply crunches numbers).
+What matters is they understand (on an intrinsic level) that AI **only** "thinks" in code (AI is simply a number cruncher).
 - ***"all abstractions are leaky"*** (???).
-AI is purely statistical binary computation (pattern recognition).
-The many AI abstractions (such as "attention", "reasoning", "planning") are all marketing terms.
+The many AI abstractions (such as "attention", "reasoning", "planning") are all hype and marketing terms.
 - ***"when AI produces suboptimal code"*** (???).
 Producing code is AI's primary strength.
 The problem is trying to get AI to deal with non-code data.
 - ***"the person who understands the substrate catches the failures everyone else misses"***.
 The failures of AI catch you.
 When your AI "FSD" tries to drive you into a lake, you can't help but notice.
-Understanding the fundamentals allows you to focus on AI projects that are a good match for AI's true capabilities.
+Understanding the fundamentals allows you to focus on AI projects that wont die deep in a rabbit hole.

 **4 ZiptieAI can give you a solid foundation in AI ...
 ASAP**.
 ZAI describes a complete set of [demos](/0b-demos/) (WIP) you can do on your local PC (many without a GPU).
 The path consists primarily of writing code.
 Code is the source of truth.
 Code is not hype.

 *ZAI [demos](/0b-demos/) (WIP)*<br>
 <img src="/assets/tldr-4.png" alt="drones" width="55%">

 **5 Why I created ZiptieAI.com**.
 I career-transitioned to AI just a few years ago.
 The fast transition was only possible thanks to the incredible capabilities of AI tools (GPT, Cursor, etc).
-This site (and the [wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)) is primarily my way of documenting my take on AI and as an online **[resume](/about/)**.
+This site (and the **[wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)**) is primarily my way of documenting my take on AI and as an online **[resume](/about/)**.

 <br>